barcek/deye/README.md

 The hashbang at the top of the file assumes the presence of Bash in '/bin', the source code that several utils and Deno itself are installed.
 A list can be found close to the top of the file.

+### Making changes

+Running the self-test after making changes plus extending or adding test cases to cover new behaviour is recommended.
+The self-test is run with the `--test` or `-T` flag (see [Options](#options) below).
+The test cases are set in the `perform_self_test` function, which is the first primary function defined.

 ## Options

 The following can be passed to `deye` before the shorthand string: